peterpandayang/EventHandlingSystem/README.md

 3. Use simple json library to parse the data.

-4. The route could handle not only one redirect, but also multiple redirect.
+4. The route could not only handle not only one redirect, but also extended to support multiple redirect.

 5. For events redirect, make handling different method(get/post/put) multi-threaded.